ergoplatform/ergodocs/docs/node/index.md

-The Ergo Node is part of Ergo's peer-to-peer network which hosts and synchronises a copy of the entire Ergo blockchain
+The Ergo Node is part of Ergo's peer-to-peer network which hosts and synchronises a copy of the entire Ergo blockchain.

-To set up your own node, please see the [Getting Started](/node/platforms) section.
+To set up your node, please see the [Getting Started](/node/platforms) section.